Large Animal Surgery Internship

-The primary responsibility of the surgical intern will be to assist faculty surgeons and residents receive and evaluate outpatients and prospective surgical patients, and make a diagnosis.
+The primary responsibility of the surgical intern will be to assist faculty surgeons receive and evaluate outpatients and prospective surgical patients and make a diagnosis.
 The intern will assist in all aspects of the management of these patients under supervision of the residents and faculty surgeons.
 The intern will share after-hours emergency duty on a rotating schedule with the large animal medicine and surgery residents.
 An emergency fee is paid for all after-hours emergencies.
-The intern is required to teach students on clinical rotations, assess student performance through student grades and clinical competency tracking, and instruct students in clinical skills laboratories, and will participate in rounds, seminars and didactic training as provided.
+The intern is required to teach students on clinical rotations, assess student performance through student grades and clinical competency tracking, instruct students in clinical skills laboratories, and will participate in rounds, seminars and didactic training as provided.

 The Hospital for Large Animals is located on 594 acres in a rural setting and within easy reach of Worcester (13 miles) and Boston (47 miles).
 The hospital has a dress code.